 As mentioned, you can independently adjust this mode for when the Mac is on battery power and plugged into power by choosing Battery or Power Adapter from the sidebar.
-You can also glance at the low power mode status without opening System Preferences.
+You can also glance at the Low Power Mode status without opening System Preferences.

 Yes, there is.
 Simply click the battery icon found in the macOS status bar to reveal a menu with additional useful information about the computer’s battery.
 If you spot a line saying “Low Power Mode: On,” you’ll know your Mac is running in this energy-saving mode.

-Is there a faster way to toggle low power mode on or off without using System Preferences?
-Not out of the box because Apple hasn’t provided a shortcut in the battery menu where you’d logically expect to find it.
+No, because Apple hasn’t provided a shortcut in the battery menu where you’d logically expect to find it.

-You could build a script in the Shortcuts app to quickly enable low power mode with a keystroke, but you’ll need to know how to use Shortcuts to build macOS automation workflows.
-Thankfully, developer Jordi Bruin has taken the matter into their own hands with a nifty little menu bar utility, dubbed Cooldown.
+You could build a script in the Shortcuts app to quickly enable Low Power Mode with a keystroke, but you’ll need to know how to use Shortcuts to build macOS automation workflows.
+Thankfully, developer Jordi Bruin has taken the matter into their own hands with a nifty little menu bar utility dubbed Cooldown.

-With it, you can quickly turn low power mode on or off without using System Preferences.
+With it, you can quickly turn Low Power Mode on or off without using System Preferences.
 Best of all, the app is completely free to download and use without restrictions.

 But if you end up using it, please consider paying the developer a few bucks.

+Low Power Mode is available on Mac notebooks (MacBook Air and MacBook Pro) manufactured in 2016 or later.
 The feature requires that your compatible computer be running macOS 12.0 Monterey or later.
-Low power mode is unavailable on desktop-based Macs like the iMac or Mac mini.
+Low Power Mode is unavailable on desktop-based Macs like the iMac or Mac mini.

-Low power mode offers a trade-off between performance and energy consumption.
+Low Power Mode offers a trade-off between performance and energy consumption.
 To boost battery life, the feature reduces energy consumption by optimizing performance.
 This entails reducing the CPU speed, which will make your Mac run slower.

-Unlike with iPhone which slows down considerably in low power mode, you may not notice any performance drop in everyday usage if all you do on your computer is read your favorite blogs and websites, check email, use social media and so on.
+Unlike with iPhone, which slows down considerably in Low Power Mode, you may not notice any performance drop in everyday usage if all you do on your computer is read your favorite blogs and websites, check email, use social media, and so on.